Puck of Pook's Hill: "Young Men at the Manor"

 A story that continues the previous one just after the Norman Conquest.
 It is told by Sir Richard Dalyngridge, a Norman knight who took part in the Conquest and was awarded a Saxon manor.

 "Sir Richard's Song"

 The poem of Sir Richard Dalyngridge and how he adapted to living in England despite his Norman origins.

 "Harp Song of the Dane Women"

 A lament by the Danish women for their menfolk who leave to go on a viking on the grey sea.

 "The Knights of the Joyous Venture"

 The story of a daring voyage to Africa made by Danes after they captured Sir Richard and his Saxon friend Hugh at sea.
 This story was adapted by Hal Foster as an episode of Prince Valiant in 1942.

 "Thorkild's Song"

 A song by a Danish seafarer hoping for wind.

 "Old Men at Pevensey"

 A tale of intrigue set in Pevensey at the beginning of the reign of Henry I in 1100.
+Kipling implies that Henry created "England", an entity which dominates Kipling's national and imperial philosophy, by abandoning claims to his estates in Normandy.